Month: November 2017

 Are you wondering what the answer is to the question?
 What did soldiers carry into battle?
 Half of a two man tent, a miniature bible, a blanket, letters and photos from home, tobacco, a small sewing kit, and some personal hygiene stuff like a razor, brush, soap…and if they were lucky they might have a spare set of socks and a shirt.
 This, of course, would vary from soldier to soldier and what they could afford to bring with them from home.

 I can’t tell you how many battlefields we’ve been to off the top of my head…quite a few.
-This was the first time we were able to hold one of the guns the soldiers carried.
+This was the first time we were able to actually hold one of the guns the soldiers carried.
 The guns were heavier than we thought.

 After we perused the museum, we set off to explore the battlefield armed with a map, the audio tour, and my trusty camera.
 We encourage y’all to purchase the audio tour any time it’s available at a battlefield.
 It truly adds so much to the whole experience.